Judefabi/unictestfrontendjude/README.md

 ## Overview

 The **LLM Wrapper Chat** is a web-based application that provides an interface for users to interact with an LLM (Large Language Model) model (Phi - Microsoft Research LLM).
 It includes features such as a WYSIWYG editor, custom command handling, and web scraping for enhanced user interactions with LLM responses.
+For CI/CD, I used Github Actions to deploy to vercel. the pipeline ensures proper testing by running component tests before deploying to Vercel.

 ## Development Notes